HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

         < string $uri: `the URI of the dgram socket.` >
         [, <'[global || nameless || nonblock || cloexec] | default' $opt = 'default':
                - 'global':      `Create a globally accessible socket; only for local socket.`
-               - 'nameless':    `Do not assign a name to the socket.`
+               - 'nameless':    `Do not assign a name to the socket; only for local socket.`
                - 'nonblock':    `Create the sockete in nonblocking mode.`
                - 'cloexec':     `Set the file descriptor flag close-on-exec.`
                - 'default':     `Equivalent to 'cloexec'.`